gmontoya/lilac/README.md

 `$ ./loadDataDockers.sh`

-* Endpoints have been set up in ports 8890-8899 (for a federation with 10 endpoints)
+* Testing the endpoints have been set up in ports 8890-8899 (for diseasome, a federation with 10 endpoints):

-* (Shallow) Check that the endpoints have been correctly set:

-`# start the federation`
+`# start the endpoints in the federation`

 `$ ./restartDockers.sh diseasome`